FelixOnline/v2/content/articles/2015-11-6-the-top-three-animated-films-that-arent-made-by-pixar.md

 subtitle: >
   Our regular column on classics in a genre you might've missed
 date: "2015-11-06 14:11:25 +0000"

 # Attributes from Felix Online V1
 id: "5707"
 old_path: /film/5707/the-top-three-animated-films-that-arent-made-by-pixar
 aliases:
  - /film/5707/the-top-three-animated-films-that-arent-made-by-pixar
+imported: true
+comments:
+ - These are very cool I usually have a sense that Star Wars mbieraomlia is a bit  done The same evocation as 40yearolds wearing skater jeans or businessmen riding micro scooters but this is something different I think its fitting with the sarcastic nature of modern pop culture I can see this sitting more appropriately above a fireplace among tankards and rifles than in amongst action figures and DVDsThumbs up

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true